More Than "Meek & Mild": Preaching the real Mary

 It's one of the most beloved passages of the Bible.
 Yet preaching about the Virgin Mary presents conundrums for many Anglican and Mainline preachers.

-In addition to the challenges of the immaculate conception, when we look at Mary through art or historical representations, we're tempted to see her as an other-worldly ideal, venerated as pure and holy without regard for the very real, flesh and blood travails she faced.
+In addition to the challenges of the virgin birth, when we look at Mary through art or historical representations we're tempted to see her as an other-worldly ideal, venerated as pure and holy without regard for the very real, flesh and blood travails she faced.

 Or we're tempted to see her merely as a meek, passive recipient of God's will—the very image many contemporary women rail against.

-In short, many preachers are not quite sure what to do with Mary's complicated role in our tradition because so many depictions are incomplete.
+In short, many preachers are not quite sure what to do with Mary's complicated role in our tradition because so many depictions are incomplete or romanticized.

 But I found help when I recently re-read Kathleen Norris's essay "Virgin Mary, Mother of God" from her book Amazing Grace: A Vocabulary of Faith (1).
 Ms Norris raises new insights to open the richness and example of the Mother of God through our sermons.